yxuhan/CoRA/docs/Preprocess.md

 ```

 ## Step 3: Camera calibration
 Use [MetaShape](https://www.agisoft.com/) to calibrate the camera parameters.
-After running MetaShape, you would get the results like [this]().
-Then, put them into `workspace/data/old_neutral` and rename them to `metashape_recon.obj` and `metashape_recon.xml`.
+After running MetaShape, you would get the results like [this](https://cloud.tsinghua.edu.cn/f/4fcdca6b686540ee8db7/?dl=1).
+Then, unzip and put them into `workspace/data/old_neutral` and rename them to `metashape_recon.obj` and `metashape_recon.xml`.
 The folder structure should be:

 ```
 |- workspace/data/old_neutral